ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 Deployment on Kubernetes
 ------------------------

-This part of the documentation assumes you have a Kubernetes cluster running, as well as DockerHub account, if not you can find how to set it up here TO DO `<>`__
+This part of the documentation assumes you have a Kubernetes cluster running, as well as DockerHub account, if not you can find how to set it up here # TO DO `<>`__ The link will be added when the URL to the Kubernetes documentation is available

 1. Create artemis-bamboo repository in DockerHub
 2. Build the preconfigured Bamboo